xiangxichen11/PaintApp/README.md

 This load button will always reload the previous save.
 Just click the load button and whatever was previously saved will appear on the screen.
 Any non-saved changed will be gone.

+##  Phase 4: Task 2
+In my project, I have chosen to implement a type hierarchy for my tools.
+In this type hierarchy, I have an abstract class called tools that contains methods general such as whether the tool is active or not.
+Additionally, I have abstract methods, getSize() and setSize() that are implemented in my pencil too and eraser tool classes.
+These two methods are specific for each tool and can be different from each other.
+Furthermore, I have a String field called description that indicates the name of each tool.
+This field is public and is declared in the sub-tool classes of the abstract class.

+##Phase 4: Task 3
+Places in which there are is too much coupling or poor cohesion are:
+1. Poor Cohesion in ToolPanel SaveCanvas(), LoadCanvas() methods.
+- These two methods supply the action component for the buttons in my ToolPanel class.
+However I realized they have more to do with data that ui so I decided to move them into my Canvas class.
+The Canvas class deals with my data for the application which is a better fit for these methods.
+Thus, this improves on cohesion as the the methods are properly separated into their specified classes.

+2. Poor Cohesion in CanvasPanel export() method:
+- Similar to the first issue, this method also deals with data rather than ui.
+In this case, the export method turns the canvas into a JSONObject such that it can be stored.
+Thus, I moved this into the Canvas class as well to reduce cohesion.
+I also renamed this method to exportApp() as I have a previous method that exported the canvas for my console application.